pay-theory/payment-components/README.md

     }
 }

-// optional parameter to require confimation step const REQUIRE_CONFIRMATION = true
+// optional parameter to require confimation step for Card or ACH const REQUIRE_CONFIRMATION = true

 /**